Help and Advice

 How do I maintain the hot tub?

 Don't forget, you should be checking the temperature regularly (morning, afternoon and night).
-You may need to top up the water daily too - simply fill to the indicated line approximately 12 inches down from the top of the tub - there's no need to fill to the brim.
+You also need to check the water level daily and may need to top up the water - simply fill to a hand's length from the top (approximately 6 to 8 inches or use the wavy indicator line if present) - there's no need to fill to the brim.
 Remember, adding cold water can cool the tub slightly, so shouldn't be done if using immediately after.

 The filter should be cleaned, ideally, daily.
-To do so, first switch the unit off by pressing either, or both, heater and filter buttons (not simultaneously) so the red and green lights go off (it will take several seconds to shut down).
+To do so, first switch the unit off by pressing the filter button so the red and green lights go off (it will take several seconds to shut down), alternatively, you may prefer or need to switch off at the mains.
 Screw the provided caps onto the pipe ports on the inside of the hot tub.
 Doing this stops water spilling over the floor when cleaning the filter.
 You should be able to screw the caps on with one finger only, if it takes any force to do so, take off and try again.
 DO NOT FORCE THE CAPS ON OR OFF OR YOU COULD DAMAGE THE HOT TUB.

 Once the heater / pump is switched off and the caps are on, you may unscrew the large black lid on the unit.
 Inside, you will see a filter rather like a car air, or vacuum cleaner, filter.
 Clean this using the provided brush from edge to edge all around (also brush clean the blue / green sides which may become sticky).
 Wash the filter under a tap or hose to get it clean.
 Clean the metal filter which sits underneath the paper filter in the same manner.
 Insert the metal filter upright (like a hat) and then insert the paper filter (which can be placed either way up).
 Apply the black cover, remove both caps, and then switch back on.
 Ensure both red and green lights are on and water is flowing out of the top port inside the hot tub.
 Once done, check there is no water escaping from the black cap, and tighten if necessary.